h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Multiclass classification (Multinomial family)
 ''''''''''''''''''''''''''''''''''''''''''''''

 Multinomial family generalization of the binomial model is used for multi-class response variables.
-Similar to the binomail family, GLM models the conditional probability of observing class "c" given "x".
-A vector of coefficients exists for each of the output classes. (:math:`\beta` is a matrix.)
+Similar to the binomial family, GLM models the conditional probability of observing class "c" given "x".
+A vector of coefficients exists for each of the output classes (:math:`\beta` is a matrix).
 The probabilities are defined as:

 .. math::